 Dividend Stock Transactions

-These two purchases of Inter Pipeline and Canadian Tire added $185.10 toward our annual dividend income.
+These two purchases added $292.5 toward our forward-looking annual dividend.

 Dear readers, how was your February dividend income?